gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 remember that you can't prove that coefficient is different from 0 in that model.
 It also may mean that you don't know too much about its specific value.
-Confidence intervals will help us pin down where we think the true slope coefficient might be located, given the other variables in the model, and so are usually pretty interesting to report.
+Confidence intervals will help us pin down where we think the true slope coefficient might be located, given the other variables in the model, and so are usually pretty interesting to report, regardless of how you approached model building and possible refinement.

 \indent Confidence intervals provide the dual uses of inferences for the location of the true slope and whether the true slope seems to be different